ZeldOcarina/nu-dentistry/porcelain-veneers.md

       slightly to fit your veneers.
 As such, we recommend that you receive replacement veneers in order to maintain your beautiful, healthy smile.
   - heading: DO VENEERS CHANGE YOUR FACE?
     content: Porcelain veneers can change your face.
-At Nu Dentistry, your cosmetic dentist will make sure that your new teeth not only fit perfectly for you now but will highlight the best features of your face.
+At NuDentistry, your cosmetic dentist will make sure that your new teeth not only fit perfectly for you now but will highlight the best features of your face.
 Depending on your needs, your veneers can widen your smile, emphasize your cheekbones, and even make